Cray-HPE/docs-csm/operations/iscsi_sbps/Node_Personalization_Verification.md

 1. Verify that the images/LUN mappings are created.

-    Check to see if the `targetcli ls` output shows that `fileio` backing store are created for `rootfs` images, along with corresponding iSCSI LUNs.
+    Check to see if the `targetcli ls` output shows that `fileio` backing store are created for `rootfs` images, along with corresponding iSCSI `LUNs`.
 These should have the `rootfs` ID being mapped and network portals created (HSN and NMN).

     ```bash
     targetcli ls